Haidra-Org/horde-sdk/docs/definitions.md

 ### Generation

-A generation is a single instance of inference or generation.
-Generations can result in one or more logical outputs.
+A generation is a single instance of inference or in the case of alchemy, a single instance of post-processing.
+Generations can result in one or more logical outputs and may or may not be batched.
 For example, a text generation may result in a single string output, while an image generation may result in one or multiple images being returned.
 Generations may be a single step in a multi-step process.
 Not to be confused with a job.

 ### Job